faenrandir/a_careful_examination/README.md

 ## To Build

-Make sure you can gem install, then navigate into the root folder of this project and:
+The site is built with [Zola](https://www.getzola.org/).
+Make sure `zola` is installed and in your PATH, then navigate into the root folder of this project.

-    bundle install

-Preview changes:
+Preview changes (serves locally with live reload):

-    bundle exec jekyll serve
+    zola serve

-Finally, build the docs for production (and commit any changes):

-    JEKYLL_ENV=production bundle exec jekyll build
+Build the site (outputs static files to `docs/`):

+    zola build

+Release (switches to the release git user, pulls latest, rebuilds, commits, and pushes):

+    python3 scripts/release.py

 ## LICENSE